MrFriendCS/MrFriendCS.github.io/n5/N5-SDD-The-Chase/instructions.md

 To save the day you are to produce a program that will ask questions, show the correct answers if wrong, and then give a result.

 As a proof of concept, the initial program will ask three questions.

-There is a structure diagram and an example of the user interface.

-## Structure Diagram
+Implement the design shown below.

+## Top level design (Structure diagram)

 ![Structure Diagram](assets/sd.png)

-## Example User Interface
+### Example User Interface

 ```
 What animal says 'meow'? cat